Bloomreach Experience Manager Load Balancing Requirements

 Different loadbalancers require a different setup and a complete loadbalancer configuration is beyond the scope of BloomReach support.

-The CMS Experience manager provides preview access to and management for the Delivery Tier (the site applications).
+The CMS Channel Manager provides preview access to and management for the Delivery Tier (the site applications).

 To be able to do so it now is required that both the CMS and Site web application(s) are hosted on the same appllication server (Tomcat) and that the client access is coordinated to be server from the same backend application server.